ryan-mcclue/ryan-mcclue/src/knowledge.md

 Remove values that can be computed.
 Reduces possibility of bugs As math is effectively 'free', we can reduce memory size also

 If value is very expensive to compute, then wrap dependent values in function, e.g. set_width()

 IMPORTANT: BUFFER ITERATIONS, USE STRIDE FOR GREATER FLEXIBILITY `void colour_iterate(u8 *colours, u32 count, u32 stride);`

-IMPORTANT: WANT TO WRITE CODE.
-NOT STANDALONE, BUT AN EVER HIGHER MOUNTAIN OF KNOWLEDGE.

 c compiler can reorder.
 AS-IF (a.k.a equivalence) rule means a bug may appear before it has happened due to reordering